 Include the following: All work at front, back, east side light well, partial west side (above the neighbor’s roof).

-- Use one complete prime coat and one coat of finish paint.
+- Use one complete coat of primer and one coat of finish paint.

 - The front will be three colors, the back and sides – two colors.

-- Material used will be "XYZ Paint Company" of top grade.
+- Material will be top grade of “XYZ Paint Company”.

-(Also read How to Select the Best Painting Contractor.)
+(Also read How to Select Best Painting Contractor.)